Is it better to use LTE or 5G?

 4. Device Compatibility:

-5. Use Cases and Applications:
+5. Use boxes and applications:

 6. Future-Proofing: